Correct Like Humans: Progressive Learning Framework for Chinese Text Error Correction: Experiments

 \subsection{Overall Performance}

-The main experimental results are shown in Table~\ref{tab:main_results_csc} and Table~\ref{tab:main_results_cgec}.
-From the experimental results, we can observe that after training the model with \methodName{}, both MacBERT and SCOPE models in CSC task, and BART-Chinese and GECToR-Chinese models in CGEC task obtain significant performance improvement on various datasets of the corresponding tasks.
+The main experimental findings are detailed in Table~\ref{tab:main_results_csc} and Table~\ref{tab:main_results_cgec}.
+Table~\ref{tab:main_results_csc} presents the experimental outcomes concerning the SIGHAN13/14/15 datasets within the context of the CSC task, while Table~\ref{tab:main_results_cgec} delineates the experimental results for NLPCC and MuCGEC in the CGEC task.
+The analysis reveals that subsequent to training diverse models with \methodName{}, notable performance enhancements are observed across multiple datasets corresponding to the CTEC tasks.
+Specifically, both MacBERT and SCOPE models in the CSC task, as well as BART-Chinese and GECToR-Chinese models in the CGEC task, exhibit substantial improvements.

 On one hand, the results indicate that the approach of devising multiple easy-to-difficult sub-tasks for CTEC models to learn progressively in our framework is effective in allowing the models to better understand and complete the text error correction task.
 On the other hand, the results demonstrate that our framework is indeed model-agnostic and can be applied to various CTEC models of different architectures with high generality.
+In particular, one of the great advantages of \methodName{} is that it can be applied to both text-aligned CSC and text-non-aligned CGEC tasks, thereby achieving unified modeling of the CTEC field.